vuejs/eslint-plugin-vue/docs/rules/no-unused-components.md

 </eslint-code-block>

 ::: warning Note
-Components registered under other than `PascalCase` name have to be called directly under the specified name, whereas if you register it using `PascalCase` you can call it however you like, except using `snake_case`.
+Components registered under `PascalCase` or `camelCase` names have may be called however you like, except using `snake_case`.
+Otherwise, they will need to be called directly under the specified name.
 :::

 ## :wrench: Options